 “New goals?!
 Hmm… mainly just experience more of the local culture i.e. I did a walking tour, doing the caves under Plaza Mayor, museum dwelling, rooftop bar adventures and café exploring.
 Time is flying so fast so I really hope to make the most of my time here by continuing to foster important friendships and host family relationships.”

 I am also scheming more grand adventures!
 As of right now, I have Venice for Carnaval, Bordeaux, Belgium, Spain day trips, a Croatia solo trip and some other potential master plans that I´m keeping in mind.
 My ability to speak Spanish is not where I would like but I will continue to try.
 My biggest goal for the year is to break even with the money I make versus the money I spent making this dream a reality.”

-I asked Morgan for her favorite quote, which is listed above and knowing her willful personality.
+Knowing her willful personality and seeing student success I know she will always do an amazing job in whatever she puts her mind to.
 In future interviews, I look forward to looping back with her at the end of the year.
 I cannot wait to see what she has taken with her from this experience.
 Especially to see where she is headed next.